godaddy/gasket/packages/gasket-plugin-workbox/README.md

 During the `build` hook, the Workbox libraries are copied to the build output directory so that they can be served by the app.
 The service worker will then import these scripts, with requests to the `/_workbox` static files served by the app.
-These can be set up to edge cache by setting the `assetPrefix` option.
+These can be set up to edge cache by setting the `basePath` option.

 ## License